 Lower blepharoplasty is primarily concerned with removal of excess fat under the eyes.
 Dr. Konstantin can perform this procedure through a small incision on the inner surface of the eyelid, thus avoiding any external scars (transconjuctival blepharoplasty).
 In more advanced cases of eyelid aging, when in addition to removing the fat the skin needs to be tightened, he can place the incision in the crease right under the eyelashes.
 Once he removes excess fat and sagging skin and achieves a smooth and natural contour of the eyelids, he closes the incisions with small sutures and places cold compresses over the eyelids.

-The time needed for healing after blepharoplasty varies from patient to patient and in large part depends on the type and the extent of the procedure.
+The time needed for healing after blepharoplasty varies from patient to patient; in large part, it depends on the type and the extent of the procedure.
 On average, it takes from 3 to 7 days for someone to feel comfortable to go back to work and resume their normal daily activities.
 Some help from glasses or a touch of makeup to cover the occasional bruise might be necessary to hide the residual signs of surgery.

-As you might imagine, the cost of eyelid surgery varies quite a bit from patient to patient.
+The cost of eyelid surgery in NYC varies from patient to patient.
 Dr. Konstantin customizes your surgical plan after the consultation, taking into account your physical examination and your cosmetic goals.

-Blepharoplasty performed by Dr. Konstantin usually ranges from $3,000 to $6,000.
+Blepharoplasty performed by Dr. Konstantin usually ranges from $6,000 to $14,000.
 The procedure costs more for patients who have both upper and lower eyelid surgery, and the price increases beyond this range for patients who combine blepharoplasty with other procedures.
-That said, it can be cost-effective to have multiple procedures performed at the same time (rather than separately) because you can save money by only paying once for things like the operating room fee and anesthesia fee.
+It can be cost-effective to have multiple procedures performed at the same time, as you will save money by only paying the operating room and anesthesia fees once.

 Dr. Konstantin is happy to recommend any procedures that might help you reach your best possible results during your consultation.